-Unfortunately, it's not always how Thanksgiving works.
+Unfortunately, it's not always how Thanksgiving (or other holiday dinners) work.
 For parents with picky eaters, Thanksgiving may be stressful as you anticipate comments what family members will say about your kid's eating habits (and what they imply about your parenting).
-Perhaps you're doing Baby-led Weaning (infant self-feeding) and you worry that loved ones will not understand how your baby is eating.
-The sights and the aroma’s might be completely delicious to adults, but for many children, especially picky eaters or children with special needs or allergies, this special meal can cause stress to the whole family.
+Perhaps you're doing Baby-led Weaning (infant self-feeding) and you worry that loved ones will not understand how your baby eats.
+The sights and the aroma’s might be completely delicious to adults, but for many children, especially picky eaters or children with special needs or allergies, this meal can cause stress to the whole family.

 Remember, flexibility is important with all things, especially children and holidays.

-We've laid out some strategies for keeping Thanksgiving fun and low-stress with your BLW baby or selective toddler.
+We've laid out some strategies for keeping Thanksgiving fun and low-stress with your BLW baby or selective kiddo.